 To see if an artist has a file, search DADABASE by keyword for file and the artist’s name.
 Example: adrian piper file.

 These are paper files (not digital).
-Artist Files specifically (as of approximately 1984) are available on microfiche at the Manhattan Library, at several research libraries, or through the publisher, Chadwyck-Healey.
-A files are located at the QNS Library.
+They are located at the QNS Library.
+A microfiche version of the files, made in the early 1980s, is available at the Manhattan Library, at several research libraries, or through the publisher, Chadwyck-Healey.

 A. To view the entire collection (there are over 10,000!), do an advanced search by subject (artists books) and limit the search further by material type (artists books).